Harassment & Discrimination Policy

 - Uphold the original decision.

-- Remand the matter to the Review Panel (in Harassment cases) or the Senior Staff member (in Discrimination cases).
+- Remand the matter to the Review Panel.
 The Appeals Panel may take this action when there is a procedural irregularity that could be corrected in a review.

 - Remand the matter to the appropriate Senior Staff Member with a recommendation that the penalty be modified, together with an explanation of why the original penalty is deemed inappropriate.

-- Remand the matter to an ad hoc review panel (composed of members of the HSMB not previously involved in the matter in Harassment cases).
+- Remand the matter to an ad hoc review panel (composed of members of the SMB not previously involved in the matter).
 This will be done only in extraordinary cases when, in the considered opinion of the Appeals Panel, the matter would be best addressed by a newly-constituted panel.

 Any determination made following a remand of a matter is subject to appeal to the Appeals Board utilizing this same process.
 In that case, the Appeals Board may then issue a final determination on the matter.